Lia Clark: 1992–2015: Early life and musical influences

 Rhael Lima de Oliveira was born on February 15, 1992, in Santos, São Paulo.
-Clark, who identifies as gender fluid, was "effeminate kid" who was bullied and felt bad for this.
+Clark was "effeminate kid" who was bullied and felt bad for this.
 Without positive LGBT role models as a child, "I felt I was somehow wrong and I struggled a lot to understand that I was normal too".
 The singer grew up in Macuco, a suburban neighborhood where Brazilian funk could be frequently listened, becoming a fan of Valesca Popozuda and Tati Quebra-Barraco.
 In addition to national singers, the artist was highly influenced by Britney Spears and Nicki Minaj.

 In 2014, Clark was studying production engineering and working on a company of importation and exportation but was not satisfied with it.
 In the same year, Clark started to work as a DJ; already under the alias of "Lia Clark", the artist became known as "the drag who plays funk".
 After leaving the course in the following year, Clark started to think about recording funk songs.